Portkey-Wallet/portkey-DID-server/README.md

 ## Contributing

 We welcome contributions to the Portkey DID Server project.
 If you would like to contribute, please fork the repository and submit a pull request with your changes.
-Before submitting a pull request, please ensure that your code is well-tested and adheres to the aelf coding standards.
+Before submitting a pull request, please ensure that your code is well-tested.

 ## License